 How to Stay Awake in Class: 15 Tips to NOT Fall Asleep

 Have you ever fallen asleep in class?

 There’s no need to be ashamed about dozing off in class.
-It is actually a natural phenomenon that people can only stay completely focused on something for a maximum of 10 minutes.
+It is actually a natural phenomenon.
+Studies have shown that people can only stay completely focused on something for a maximum of 10 minutes.

 Unfortunately, most classes last longer (often waaaay longer) than 10 minutes.
 In addition, many class instructors ignore this information or are totally oblivious to this learning process.